-18 When phase 1 of the rolling upgrade completes, begin phase 2 of the upgrade.
+- 18 When phase 1 of the rolling upgrade completes, begin phase 2 of the upgrade.
 Phase 2 of the upgrade includes downtime for the VCS engine (HAD), which does not include application downtime.
+Type v to continue. - 19 The installer determines the remaining packages to upgrade.
+Press Enter to continue. - 20 The installer stops Veritas Cluster Server (VCS) processes but the applications continue to run.
 Type y to continue.